Wonderangela123/AD-Stereo-Seq-Project/locations of amyloid and tau/README.md

 5. Annotate the new clusters again.

-6. Use the subtype "microglia" to match the gene expression patterns(top 10) with known public data.
+6. Use the subtype "microglia" to match the gene expression patterns with known public data (integration -> clustering -> annotation).